danioDev2013/Portfolio_V.4/README.md

   Please visit my
    [GitHub profile](https://github.com/dorley1993/) to check out this and other projects I've created and contributed too.

-   Another way to get ahold of me is my email, visit my main dashboard to view my email.
+   Another way to get ahold of me is my email, to find it visit my main dashboard.

   ## License